shashankcp9/temperature_trends_analysis/analysis_writeup.md

 * The moving average in the above line graph was calculated for every 10 years.
 * The moving average was calculated individually for the city and global data and then were combined together corresponding to their years.
-* After this, the data was selected from the new sheet and a line graph was inserted to observe and compare the change in temperature between the two
+* After this, the data was selected from the new sheet and a line graph was inserted to observe and compare the changes in temperature between the two groups.

 ## 3.)
 Observations: